Creusa (wife of Aeneas): Genealogy

 Homer does not mention Aeneas having a wife.
-Pausanias, the poet Lesches and the author of the Cypria names his wife as Eurydice.
+Pausanias, the poet Lesches and the author of the Cypria name his wife as Eurydice.
 It is only in the 1st century BC, in the works of Virgil, Livy, and Dionysius of Halicarnassus, that Creusa is first named as Aeneas's wife.
 In these accounts, she is the mother of Ascanius by Aeneas, and Dionysius additionally specifies Priam as her father.
 The mythographer Apollodorus refers to Creusa as the daughter of Priam and Hecuba, but does not mention her being Aeneas's wife, and Hyginus also includes Creusa in his catalogue of Priam's children.
 In addition to Ascanius, other sources list a second son of Creusa and Aeneas; a scholion on the Aeneid names this child Eurybates, while in another scholion on Lycophron's Alexandra, he is called Euryleon.

 As a daughter of Priam and Hecuba, Creusa's siblings included the legendary warrior Hector; Helen's suitor Paris; the prophetess Cassandra; Troilus; and Polyxena, Achilles' lover.

 Mythology

 Greek sources

 In Lycophron's poem Alexandra, the Greeks were willing to let Aeneas take something with him from his house, and he chose his father and the household gods, opting to leave behind his wife, children, and property.
 While Lycophron does not name his wife, a scholion on the passage identifies her as Creusa.
-Pausanias claims that Rhea and Aphrodite rescued Creusa from being enslaved by the Greeks on account of her being the wife of Aeneas, one of Aphrodite's mortal sons.
+Pausanias claims that the Mother of the Gods and Aphrodite rescued Creusa from being enslaved by the Greeks on account of her being the wife of Aeneas, one of Aphrodite's mortal sons.